natemacinnes/natemacinnes.github.io/rails-rubber-letsencrypt-configuration.md

 	...
 }
 ```
-Using the app name and domain combination for the domain name is theconvention, but if you register a differenct URL then the app name you will have to cusomize the certificate path.
+Using the app name and domain combination for the domain name is the convention, but if you register a different URL then the app name you will have to customize the certificate path.

 Check [Mozilla SSL Configuration Generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/) for most up to date cipher configuration for the server's version of Nginx.